Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 Choline & Kids: What Parents Should Know:

-• Choline aids in the normal development of the brain and memorizing in growing children.
+• Choline supports in the normal development of the brain and memory in growing children.

 • Children aged between 4-8 years require approximately 250mg/day.

-• Eggs are considered to be one of the richest natural sources (147 mg per egg).
+• Eggs are said to be one of the richest natural sources (147 mg per egg).

 • Daily needs can be fulfilled by a balanced meal plan on a weekly basis.

-• Parents can see the difference in attention and learning regularity after several weeks, in case the foods rich in choline are consuming regularly.
+• Parents can feel the difference in attention and learning regularity of their child after several weeks, if and only if the foods rich in choline are consuming regularly.

-• Choline has been associated with proper sleep, hydration and good general balanced diet.
+• Choline is also associated with proper sleep, hydration and balanced diet.

 Why Nutrition Experts Discuss Choline for Children

-Choline has been studied on its functions on brain development especially at early childhood and adolescence stages.
-As per a research published by the National institutes of health office of dietary supplements, choline plays a role in:
+Choline has been studied for its functions on brain development especially at early childhood and adolescence stages.
+As per a research published by the National institutes of Health, Office of Dietary Supplements, choline plays a key role in:

 • Cell membrane structure